gvp-257/AnalogControlPanel/Readme.md

 # ANALOG CONTROL PANEL

-Arduino is great at keeping things simple, but after a while you might want more control.
-Analog Control Panel gives you full control of analog readings using the analog-to-digital converter (ADC) that is built in to AVR microcontrollers, the one used by `analogRead()`.
+Arduino is great at keeping things simple with `analogRead()`.
+But if you want more control, Analog Control Panel gives you choices.

-**Note:** Analog Control Panel (ACP) is all about configuring analog **reads** using the built-in ADC.
-It has no functionality for `analogWrite()`.
-There are many add-on ADC boards and libraries for them in the Arduino ecosystem.
-ACP can't help you with those.
+**Note:** Analog Control Panel (ACP) is all about analog **reads** using the AVR's on-chip ADC, as used by `analogRead()`.
+There are many add-on ADC modules and libraries for them in the Arduino ecosystem.
+Analog Control Panel is not for those.
+It also has no functionality for `analogWrite()`.

 ## Compatibility